biglizards/SoF-Notes/content/Events/Companions of Knut.md

 We head to Metis to look for clues.
 Jovian and Aethild have the ultimate goal of returning to the manor, getting an audience with the ~~archdruid~~ Don, and somehow resolving the curse (via exorcism, cutting off the ring-hand, or just killing him).

+---

+The marsh appears to be trying to reclaim the road.
+Metis is a proper village.
+The grapes on the vineyard are all fresh and ripe and sweet.
+There's signs of light foraging, presumably from local wildlife.

+Astrid gets the feeling that something is watching her from within the town.
+The doors, where they had locks, have been bashed in by a weapon (eg ax head) from the outside.
+There's brown stains everywhere, but no bodies.
+At least one storm has passed since, but they seem relatively recent.
+Within the houses, pots, linen are overturned but not taken, as if a hurried search was being performed.

+There's no signs of clothing, arrows, or weapons at all.
+There is a lodge dedicated to lustre, the paragon of wine-making.
+There are no signs of desecration or damage to the contents of the lodge, besides the usual (door broken, personal possessions searched).
+Notably there's cheap jewellery which has not been taken.

+The workshop door is ajar, but does not appear broken.
+There is a thin peice of twine looped around the inner door handle, trailing off into the darkness. it leads towards a home-made trap composed of three nocked bows.
+It appears that the trap has not been activated before.
+The inside of the workshop has been similarly looted.
+Kegs taken off the wall, wood pried off to access the contents (even though there are obviously taps).
+There are wine stains everywhere.
+ALL the wine-making equipment has been taken.

+There's a square on the floor conspicuously free of wine stains. the wood here is different from the rest of the floor, and it's very thin and creaks as you put even a small amount of weight on it.
+There's a pit down there; it's dark and deep and the bottom (2m down) is full of metal (broken armour, tools, anything sharp) pointing upwards.
+There is a room down there.
+Poleman sees something move down there.

+Poleman conjectures that theses traps were set by some kind of creature, rather than a person.
+Jovian recalls a great variety of demons (created by Letus) who could match.

+We enact a plan: Aethild cries out in pain as if hit by a trap.
+We hear creaking from the floorboards below, and move quietly into combat positions.
+Astrid hears a floorboard creak as she steps, tries to correct, knocks over a barrel which was trapped and pulls down an entire shelf of barrels.
+She tries to dodge away, slips on spilt wine, falling on the ground.
+A barrel lands on her leg with a cracking sound.
+Another falls on the ground and splits open, spewing acid around the room.
+One of the barrels falls down the pit, and an inhuman high-pitched screech echoes through the building.
+Astrid (who is the only one with the right angle) see three more pairs of yellow eyes through the splintered floorboards.
+Combat begins.

+Aethild recalls the specifics of these creatures.
+They tend to appear in villages that were raided, the malevolent embodiment of those who used to live here, acting out a mockery of human lives.
+They are voracious eaters for their size, and love eating things otherwise poisonous or noxious.
+They are afraid of fire and light.
+They're called witchlings or bruents.

+They're small, about 1m, covered in black fur, yellow eyes and a long purple forked tongue.
+It's wearing shoes, tied with rope to keep them on, and trousers that are clearly too long for it.

+> mae: we should be careful here - they dont have much health, but worst case scenario they stab jovian, who has 0AV, for 6, triggering a wound, and it's bleeding
+> Hattie: Jovian is hard to kill.
+He doesn't need any armour because he's agile - I have 83 dodge.

+Jovian walks towards a witchling, and another one pops out, stabbing him for 7 damage in a surprise attack.
+He gets a bleeding wound, which takes him down to 1hp by the end of the combat before it gets treated.

+One of the witchlings eats something fuzzy from its pocket and starts burping a green gas.
+Its belly expands and bloats.

+Astrid kills one with her bow while lying on the ground, Poleman kills two.
+A witchling outside rolls a cart in front of the door (it had previously prepared some barrels as a buffer stop).
+Aethild moves it out of the way.
+Jovian gives Astrid his staff to use as a crutch, and we head outside, having killed most of them.

+Jovian's wound is bandaged and stops bleeding.
+Astrid bundles up her leg in the correct way.
+Poleman administers a potent aesthetic, then we regroup with the caravan and bunker down inside the most defensible looking house.
+A table is nailed in front of the doorway, since the door was broken in.

+Jovian spends an hour in prayer, then heals himself.
+He contemplates healing Astrid, but decides against it, as she's not a fervent enough accorder.
+Poleman and Jovian argue for about half an hour over whether or not it's appropriate to desecrate holy sites because they're following a different religion to you (jovian for, poleman against).

+Poleman takes first watch.
+For about 3 hours, nothing much happens, besides the occasional calls and hoots of the witchlings from across town.
+Then, a lone horseman, barely visible under the sliver of the almost-new moon, rides through town, stopping to inspect our carriages.
+Poleman puts out the lantern and watches from a window.
+The rider moves on, then stops and stares directly at Poleman (who is in total darkness), who is so startled by this he involuntarily gasps.

+They're wearing a hooded cloak that goes down to their shoes.
+No other details could be made out.
+Poleman hails the rider, who says, in a low husky whisper:

+>vulden par g'thrai
+>tesh kai rat'r

+Then, when Poleman asks if they speak varlish, clicks their tongue and leaves.
+Poleman quickly writes this down, and asks the others if they recognise it.
+Nobody does, but Jovian, who knows a lot about languages, asserts that it's not related to any northen languages, and so presumably is from the deep south (umber, crown coast, lower grevuldur).
+It could alternatively be supernatural in origin.

+The rest of the watch passes uneventfully.

+---

+**Mara 11th of Summer**